-Financial facts and figures THE Service again balanced its budget in 2010/11, but is now implementing plans to make savings of more than £53m over the next five years.
-The savings plan has been drawn up as the funding the Service receives every year is set to stay the same, while operating costs and demand on the 999 system are likely to rise.
-Director of Finance Mike Dinan said: "We have already been taking action to save money, but the financial pressures facing the NHS mean that we're now having to step this up even more while ensuring that patient care continues to improve.
+- £284m The Service's total income last year - £30 Annual cost per Londoner for their emergency ambulance service - £250m the funding the Service received from the capital's 31 primary care trusts.
+Other funding came from the Department of Health, NHS London and other non-NHS organisations. - £1.8m the money paid back for not meeting some of money, but the financial pressures facing the NHS mean that we're now having to step this up even more while ensuring that patient care continues to improve.
 "Given the fact that 80 per cent of our budget is spent on staff costs, unfortunately it will be impossible to make the necessary savings without impacting on the size of our workforce."
-Savings of £15m are planned for 2011/12, with over 160 post reductions expected to be made.
+Savings of f{15m} are planned for 2011/12, with over 160 post reductions expected to be made.
 Around 890 posts are likely to be removed over the course of the five-year plan, although it is hoped to avoid compulsory redundancies.
-In brief A fifth of all cardiac arrests when the heart stops beating - happened in public last year, including 55 which took place at a transport hub and eight in a restaurant.
-The survival rate increased to 22.8 per cent.
 Staff support is strengthened